Updated: Jun 16

-Based on what we live day to day, second to second, when it comes to our lives, we have to enjoy and be empathetic to ourselves and others to continue with our lives and help others every second that we can.
+Based on what we live day to day, second to second, when it comes to our lives, we have to enjoy and be empathetic to ourselves and others in order to continue with our lives and help others every second that we can.
 Every choice that we decide to make affects us and those around us.

 ( I don't have the picture to show, but in my head, all I could see was the picture you see here.
-I was able to remember my favorite place and re-live it any time I needed to.)
+I was able to remember my favorite place and re-live at any time I needed to.)

 I told myself